slci/adr-tools-python/README.md

 > adr-list
 doc/adr/0001-record-architecture-decisions.md
 doc/adr/0002-create-equal-animals.md
 >
 ```
-ADRs can be superceded from the command line using the `-s` option, and be linked by using the `-l` option.
+ADRs can be superseded from the command line using the `-s` option, and be linked by using the `-l` option.

 From the documentation of [adr-tools][]:

-> # Multiple -s and -l options can be given, so that the new ADR can supercede
+> # Multiple -s and -l options can be given, so that the new ADR can supersede
 > # or link to multiple existing ADRs.
 > ##
 > # E.g. to create a new ADR with the title "Use MySQL Database":
 > ##
 > # adr new Use MySQL Database
 > ##
-> # E.g. to create a new ADR that supercedes ADR 12:
+> # E.g. to create a new ADR that supersedes ADR 12:
 > ##
 > # adr new -s 12 Use PostgreSQL Database
 > ##
-> # E.g. to create a new ADR that supercedes ADRs 3 and 4, and amends ADR 5:
+> # E.g. to create a new ADR that supersedes ADRs 3 and 4, and amends ADR 5:
 > ##
 > # adr new -s 3 -s 4 -l "5:Amends:Amended by" Use Riak CRDTs to cope with scale
 > ##